Storm Damage 911 Storm restoration, matched fast

 Shelby County, IL

-Storm restoration in Oconee
+Storm damage restoration in Oconee

 Oconee is a village of roughly 140 people in Shelby County, positioned in central Illinois within a region that gets hit by the full range of warm-season severe weather each year.
 The county has seen 35 tornadoes since 1950 including a long-track December 2021 event that crossed the county for nearly eight miles, and federally declared derecho damage events have touched Shelby County as recently as July 2024.
 Large hail accompanies the supercell thunderstorms that regularly develop across the county, and the Kaskaskia River drainage makes low-lying farmland and bottom-ground neighborhoods vulnerable to river flooding after sustained heavy rain.
 Storm Damage 911 connects Oconee homeowners with vetted, licensed local contractors for a free damage assessment.